-- IWSO is accountable to the community in general, and to immigrant and visible minority women specifically, for adhering to our principles, achieving the results we set out for our work, and operating the agency in a financially responsible manner.
+- IWSO is accountable to the community in general, and to immigrant and racialized women specifically, for adhering to our principles, achieving the results we set out for our work, and operating the agency in a financially responsible manner.

-- IWSO facilitates the sharing of immigrant and visible minority women’s knowledge and experiences, and contributes to the development of Canada as a pluralistic nation.
+- IWSO facilitates the sharing of immigrant and racialized women’s knowledge and experiences, and contributes to the development of Canada as a pluralistic nation.

 - IWSO is committed to achieving its mandate in cooperation with other community organizations.
-Social institutions and organizations must be transformed so that they are respectful and inclusive of immigrant and visible minority women.
+Social institutions and organizations must be transformed so that they are respectful and inclusive of immigrant and racialized women.

-- Each immigrant and visible minority woman contributes to Canadian society.
+- Each immigrant and racialized woman contributes to Canadian society.

-- Raising awareness on the issues that affect immigrant and visible minority women is one of the key tools that IWSO uses to facilitate change.
+- Raising awareness on the issues that affect immigrant and racialized women is one of the key tools that IWSO uses to facilitate change.

 - Racism is another form of violence that denies women their rightful place in society and the opportunities to be self-determined persons.
 IWSO is committed to challenging all forms of oppression against women.